mrkkrp/philosophy-notes/anthony-kenny-2-medieval-philosophy/god.md

   is other than its existence.
 If it did, there would have to be a cause to unite the essence with the existence, and the necessary being would be not necessary but caused.

+## Anselm's proof of God

+* The ontological argument is thus stated by Anselm:
+  > We believe that thou art something than which nothing greater can be
+  > conceived.
+Suppose there is no such nature, according to what the fool
+  > says in his heart *There is no God*.
+But at any rate this very fool,
+  > when he hears what I am saying—something than which nothing greater can
+  > be conceived—understands what he hears.
+What he understands is in his
+  > understanding, even if he does not understand that it exists.
+For, it is
+  > one thing for an object to be in the understanding, and another to
+  > understand that that object exists… Even the fool, then, is bound to
+  > agree that there exists, if only in the understanding, something than
+  > which nothing greater can be conceived; because he hears this and
+  > understands it, and whatever is understood is in the understanding.
+But
+  > for sure, that than which nothing greater can be conceived cannot exist
+  > in the understanding alone.
+For suppose it exists in the understanding
+  > alone: then it can be thought to exist in reality, which is greater.
+  > Therefore, if that than which nothing greater can be conceived exists in
+  > the understanding alone, that very thing than which nothing greater can
+  > be conceived is a thing than which something greater can be conceived.
+  > But this is impossible.
+Therefore it is beyond doubt that there exists,
+  > both in the understanding and in reality, a being than which nothing
+  > greater can be conceived.
+* Whereas Avicenna said that God's essence entailed his existence, Anselm argues that the very *concept* of God makes manifest that he exists.
+* Bertrand Russell: ‘This argument was invented by Anselm, rejected by Thomas Aquinas, accepted by Descartes, refuted by Kant, and reinstated by Hegel.
+I think it may be said quite decisively that, as a result of analysis of the concept “existence”, modern logic has proved this argument invalid.’
+But the argument was not as definitively settled as Russel thought.
+When a later generation of logicians developed the modal logic of possible worlds, theistic philosophers made use of this logic to resurrect the ontological argument.
+MK: would be nice to cover that!
+* The weak element in Anselm's argument is the one that seems most
+  innocuous: his definition of God.
+How does he know that ‘something than which no greater can be conceived’ expresses a coherent notion?
+May the expression be as misbegotten as ‘a natural number than which no greater can be found’?
+Anselm himself seems to have sensed a problem here.
+He is at pains to point out that his definition does not imply that God is the greatest conceivable thing.
+Indeed, God is *not* conceivable: he is greater than anything that can be conceived.
+So far, so good: there is nothing contradictory in saying that than which no greater can be conceived is itself too great for conception.
+The real problem for Anselm is in explaining how something that cannot be conceived can be in the understanding at all.
+His last word on the issue amounts to admitting that what's in the fool's understanding is only a set of words, not God himself, hence the argument cannot get started.